mdn/content/files/en-us/web/api/web_components/using_shadow_dom/index.md

 {{EmbedLiveSample("Element.shadowRoot and the \"mode\" option")}}

-So `{mode: "open"}` gives the page a way to break the encapsulation of your shadow DOM.
+The `{mode: "open"}` argument gives the page a way to break the encapsulation of your shadow DOM.
 If you don't want to give the page this ability, pass `{mode: "closed"}` instead, and then `shadowRoot` returns `null`.

 However, you should not consider this a strong security mechanism, because there are ways it can be evaded, for example by browser extensions running in the page.
 It's more of an indication that the page should not access the internals of your shadow DOM tree.